tabii238/Basic_CSharp_Projects/README.md

         A simple console app for submitting a daily report for an LMS

   - Final Challenge Program:
-        A code first database example
+        A code first database example that creates a basic Student database and allows the user to add Students.